laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/01-Getting started/01-gettingStarted.md

   - Can be static
   - Can be dynamic

-So, we know that webpack is a bundler and it's job is to combine these files while are in different-different modules, into a single module/bundle so that our application can load fast and give a better user experience.
+So, we know that webpack is a bundler and it's job is to combine all these files which are in different-different modules, into a single module/bundle so that our application can load fast and give a better user experience.

+Bundler means _It receives lots of things, it dosen't matter what is it and combine them all together by their own specific group.
+This is what a bundler does._

 #### **[_Installation guide_](../02-Installation/installation.md)**